Su Pollard

 Susan Georgina "Su" Pollard (born 7 November 1949) is a British actress, singer, songwriter and author whose career has spanned over 50 years.
 Pollard is most known for her role in the sitcom Hi-de-Hi!
 She also appeared in the sitcoms You Rang, M'Lord? and Oh, Doctor Beeching!

 Pollard has appeared in over 35 stage plays and musicals, as well as over 40 pantomimes.
 As a singer, she scored a UK Singles Chart number two hit with the song "Starting Together" in 1986, and recorded an album, Su.
-She also authored a memoir, Hearts and Showers.
+She also authored two memoirs, Hearts and Showers and Fully Charged in 2026.

 Early life and education

 Pollard was born in Nottingham, the eldest daughter of Don and Hilda Pollard.
 Her interest in acting began at the age of six, when she played an angel in a school nativity play.

 She lived on Prospect Terrace, off Alfreton Road.
 Pollard took part in productions at the Nottingham Arts Theatre, and was in the Beeston Operatic Society.

 Pollard attended Berridge Road School (Hyson Green) and Peveril Bilateral School, Robin's Wood Road (now Nottingham Girls' Academy).

 After leaving school at the age of 16, she got a job at the Tennant Rubber Company in Carlton as a shorthand typist, and began singing in working men's clubs.
 She also performed in charity shows.